Appsilon/r-lambda-workflow/README.md

 | arn:aws:lambda:eu-central-1:599651763768:layer:basic-r:1 | eu-central-1 | R 3.5.1                               |
 | arn:aws:lambda:eu-central-1:599651763768:layer:dplyr     | eu-central-1 | dplyr (with dependencies) for R 3.5.1 |

+Layer can be used only in the provided region.

 ##### Using R Runtime - example

 1. In [AWS Console](https://console.aws.amazon.com/lambda) create a new function (region: `eu-central-1`).
 Choose `Custom runtime`.